tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 <div id="fig-task">

 <img src="./assets/images/wells10e_pub.png" style="width:80.0%"
 data-apa-note="Participants saw a table with a family&#39;s previous year electricity usage (here for the Wells family in Colorado) and were asked to allocate energy usage to meet a 15% reduction goal.
 The format of the reduction goal was manipulated to be either a percentage (15% reduction), kilowatt hours (5965 kWh), or USD ($656).
-Participants in the USD condition were provided with the conversion rate between kWh and USD." />
+Participants in the USD condition were provided with the conversion rate between kWh and USD.
+All participants completed two scenarios, and for each scenario, they proposed two distinct action plans" />

 Figure 1: Example energy planning task trial